bmagzum/dotfiles/README.md

 ## Setup

-To set up these dotfiles on your system, run:
+To set up these dotfiles, run:

 ```bash
 ./install.sh
 ```

-Then follow the on-screen prompts.

 ## Uninstalling

-If you ever want to remove the symlinks created by the installation script, you can use the provided symlinks removal script:

 To delete all symlinks created by the installation script, run: